GatherSpot/prd/template/9-design.md

 **Firebase Connection Test**

-We have compiled functions meant to communicate with Firebase in classes call Firebase Connection and written tests for them.
+We have compiled functions meant to communicate with Firebase in classes call FirebaseConnection and written tests for them.
 This is crucial to monitor correct behavior of the app when rolling out new changes but also as a proactive measure to monitoring changes to these services in order to quickly correct failures.

 **ViewModel Tests**

-These tests are possibly also dependent on the success of Firebase Connection Test since they monitor the correct behavior of the viewModels.
-They should be tested thoroughly in order to ensure the minimum privilege principle is respected
+These tests are possibly also dependent on the success of FirebaseConnectionTest since they monitor the correct behavior of the viewModels.
+They should be tested thoroughly in order to ensure the minimum privilege principle is respected.